 Oral and written practice of Spanish with a focus on the presentation of current issues in Peninsular and Latin American popular media.
-Prerequisite: SPAN 210 (may be taken concurrently with SPAN 211G).
+Prerequisite: SPAN 210G or may be taken concurrently with SPAN 211G.

 SPAN 230 Hispanic Cinema

 Fodd 3 SH